 Immovable Assets (property/land/house):

-- Under u/s 13(2) of SARFAESI Act, you will get a notice from the bank.
+- Under u/s 13(2) of the SARFAESI Act, you will get a notice from the bank.
 However, as per the guidelines set by RBI, this agreement is only applicable if the loan gets classified as NPA.

 - You will be given a two-month period to either settle the loan or regularize the account.

-- If you fail or refuse to pay, then the bank will provide you the demand possession notice asking for the physical possession of your mortgaged property.
+- If you fail or refuse to pay, then the bank will provide you with the demand possession notice asking for the physical possession of your mortgaged property.

 - After the repossession, you will be given a one-month period to settle the loan.
 After that, your property will be sold by the bank via auction.
 The bank will send you the details about the auction referring to the date, time and venue.